-The school building generally provides well for the existing number of pupils and there is sufficient space to support additional pupils.
-The loss of pupils transferring into Year 4 would result in spare capacity at the school.

-Armathwaite Community School and High Hesket Church of England School Catchment Areas
+Culgaith School The school building generally provides well for the existing number of pupils.
+The premises are able to accommodate a full primary school from age 3-11 without the need for additional buildings, assuming an annual intake of around eight children.
+Langwathby School The school building generally provides well for the existing number of pupils and there is sufficient space to support additional pupils.
+The loss of pupils transferring in to Year 4 would result in spare capacity at the school.
+Culgaith CE School and Langwathby CE School Catchment Areas